sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=TuhIGFNSwmU&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

+### Article Summary

+1. **Themes**:
+   - The use of AI tools like ChatGPT in trading.
+   - Exploring new strategies to gain an edge in the market.

+2. **Trading Products**:
+   - Mentioned as a general trading strategy, no specific product is highlighted.

+3. **Indicators**:
+   - Bowling or Bands (likely referring to Bollinger Bands).
+   - Parameters used: Period of 20 and Deviation Factor of 2.

+4. **Strategy Details**:
-The trading strategy involves using ChatGPT to generate basic trading ideas.
-The specific strategy mentioned uses Bollinger Bands with a period of 20 and a deviation factor of two.
-While the equity curve appears reasonable, it's important to note that ChatGPT isn't expected to provide a perfect strategy.
-Instead, it serves as a starting point for developing your own models and strategies.
-This approach highlights how AI tools like trading bots can assist in generating new ideas for traders.
+   - The strategy involves setting Bollinger Bands with a period of 20 and a deviation factor of 2.
+   - ChatGPT generated an equity curve based on this setup.

+5. **Backtest Performance**:
+   - The equity curve generated by ChatGPT looks reasonably good.
+   - No specific performance metrics (like Sharpe Ratio, Maximum Drawdown, etc.) are mentioned.

+6. **Conclusions**:
+   - While ChatGPT cannot provide a "killer strategy," it serves as a useful starting point for traders to build their own models and strategies.
+   - Emphasis on the need for further development and customization of the basic idea provided by ChatGPT.

+7. **Other Sections**:
+   - **Implications**: The article suggests that AI tools can be valuable in generating initial trading ideas, which can then be refined by traders.
+   - **Limitations**: It acknowledges the limitations of AI-generated strategies, highlighting the need for human intervention and customization.
 </details>

 <details>